 A sad aspect of these cases that fraud solicitors see a lot is that people can be prosecuted for the actions of someone else, often when the one who really benefited is nowhere to be seen.
 In some cases, people at different levels of an organisation often don't know what people at other levels might have been up to.
 In every large fraud case, there are usually one or two defendants who are only there because they trusted a friend or colleague.

 You don’t have to accept getting dragged into a fraud case as the final outcome.
 Things can be done to make the situation better.

 Having specialist fraud solicitors working for you early on is a step to getting things moving in a better direction.

-Experienced fraud solicitors can push investigators for disclosure so that you understand the allegation fully.
+Experienced lawyers can push investigators for disclosure so that you understand the allegation fully.
 They can investigate the evidence and look at what has been missed by investigators, especially if it relates to the people who are really responsible.

-Expert fraud solicitors will also assemble a team of barristers and forensic accountants to help present your case.
+Expert fraud lawyers will also assemble a team of barristers and forensic accountants to help present your case.

 The feeling that the situation is out of control should reduce.
 Powerlessness is replaced by optimism.

 Our nationally recognised fraud lawyers take some of the frustration away by working for you to feel informed, organised and empowered.

 It starts with listening to you.
 We try to understand exactly how this is affecting you, and what you want from the situation.
 This way our fraud solicitors can support you and tailor the next steps so you get what you need.